ReproNim/module-dataprocessing/_episodes/06-testing.md

 > {: .solution}
 {: .challenge}

+> ## External teaching materials
+>
+> You can find a very good introduction to all Python test frameworks in
+> [Brian Okken introduction](http://pythontesting.net/start-here/) (full: 5h, familiarize pytest: 1h).
+{: .callout}

 ### Element 3: Regression tests for Simple Workflow

 In the [Simple Workflow](https://github.com/ReproNim/simple_workflow) repository you can find directory with the
 [expected output](https://github.com/ReproNim/simple_workflow/tree/master/expected_output).
-Having the expected output allows to write a simple regression tests that compares result for one subject with the results provided in the repository.
+Having the expected output we can write a simple regression tests that compares result for one subject with the results provided in the repository.